 I find most mulled things to be tongue-numbingly over-spiced, so this is pretty subtle (hey! you can tell there's apple under there somewhere!), but don't be too hasty to pile on extra spice, because the flavors do get stronger the longer it mulls.
 The recipe is a combination of ideas I found on the internet, inspiration from ingredients I happened to have on hand (the pear: a real winner), and memories of studding oranges with cloves as a child.
-A slow cooker makes for an easy, low-maintenance time, but you can also simmer this in a pot on the stove if you must. - ody - ody
+A slow cooker makes for an easy, low-maintenance time, but you can also simmer this in a pot on the stove if you must. —ody

-You know your slow cooker best: get this started in time to allow at least a half hour of simmering.
+You know your slow cooker best: Get this started in time to allow at least 30 minutes of simmering.